We will open submissions again on March 1, 2023. Please check back then!

 Winner of this annual prize competition receives publication by Mad Creek Books and $2,500.
 Submissions are accepted annually September 1-October 12 through The Journal.
 For more information on submitting or about this prize, see The Journal website: https://thejournalmag.org/book-prizes/wheeler-prize

-For more information contact Mad Creek Books Editor in Chief Kristen Elias Rowley at madcreekbooks@osu.edu, or visit our website: https://ohiostatepress.org/madcreek.html
+For more information contact Mad Creek Books Editorial Director Kristen Elias Rowley at eliasrowley.1@osu.edu, or visit our website: https://ohiostatepress.org/madcreek.htm

 If you are unsure if your project fits the series, please contact Kristen Elias Rowley at madcreekbooks@osu.edu.